-The 2017-2020 Strategic Business Plan presents in detail the key initiatives for each of the strategic imperatives and outlines the major deliverables / key performance indicators (KPI) to achieve these.
+The work of the IGF is guided by its Vision, Mission and Values.
+The 2021-2028 Strategic Business Plan presents in detail the Key Initiatives for each of the Strategic Priorities and outlines the major Deliverables / Key Performance Indicators (KPI) to achieve these.
 Responsibility to deliver any given KPI is not exclusive to any one functional area but may cross over several IGF Functions.

-The Plan also lists the key initiatives for each strategic imperative that each IGF Function will implement and the main business activities for the year ending 2019 that occurs on an on-going basis and does not represent significant new strategic initiatives
+The Plan also lists the main business activities that each IGF Function will implement during the year that occurs on an on-going basis.

-We remain committed to six strategic imperatives which guide all of our work and are critical to achieve our vision:
+We are committed to four Strategic Priorities which reflect the four core activities of the IGF that guides all of our work and are critical to achieving our vision: